Frank Baker (Boston politician): Sixth term (2022–23)

-In 2023, Baker and Erin Murphy were the only two City Council members to vote against advancing a home rule petition asking the state to allow the city to implement proposals by Mayor Michelle Wu to reform the Boston Planning & Development Agency and to enact a form of rent control.
+2023, Baker and Murphy were the only two City Council members to vote against advancing a home rule petition asking the state to allow the city to implement proposals put forward by Mayor Wu to reform the Boston Planning & Development Agency and to enact a form of rent control.
+In December 2023, Baker joined conservative backlash to Wu's hosting of an "Electeds of Color" holiday party, an affinity group event which excluded white members of the City Council.
+Baker characterized the event "divisive" and "inflammatory".